 Select the catalog Github Projects and enter the following URL as the Resource URI:

-Check the box next to the added OSATE2 Development entry in the tree under Github Projects/
+Check the box next to the added OSATE2 Development entry in the tree under Github Projects/.

 5. Set required variables¶

 Check Show all variables near the bottom of the dialog.
-Without this only variables that do not have a value will be displayed.
+Without this, only variables that do not have a value will be displayed.
 Oomph stores variable values between invocations, so nothing would be shown after the first run.

 The next group determines the location of the workspace.
 Do not reuse an existing workspace as that will likely lead to problems.

 6. Install Eclipse¶

 The next screen shows the installation steps that will be executed.
-Click Finish to download eclipse and install it to the selected location.
+Click Finish to download Eclipse and install it to the selected location.
 When run for the first time, it will download features and plugins into the bundle pool.
-The bundle pool is shared among eclipse installations such that subsequent installations are much faster.
+The bundle pool is shared among Eclipse installations such that subsequent installations are much faster.

 7. Get OSATE sources¶

-Upon first start eclipse executes additional setup tasks to set preferences, clone git repositories if needed, import projects, and organize projects into working sets.
+Upon first start Eclipse executes additional setup tasks to set preferences, clone git repositories if needed, import projects, and organize projects into working sets.

 The OSATE2 setup file sets the following preferences: